 The temple is open to all devotees irrespective of their cast, creed, and religion.
 Darshan timing is from 5.30 am to 12.30 pm and 5.30 pm to 7.30 pm every day.
 Tapotsavam is the major festival celebrated in the temple during the month of April when the main deity is taken in a ceremonial possession along the lake.
 Yakshaganam, a popular performing art form of Karnataka is performed on the night of the festival.

 Male devotees should remove shirts while taking darshan.
 White dhoti (mundu) or pants can be used.
 Wearing dark lungis are not allowed.
 Ladies can wear sarees or any conservative dress suitable for their age.

 How to Reach There

-Main railway station is Kasargod at 12 km away.
-There is a railway station at Kumbala at 5 km away from the temple, where only few trains will stop.
+The main railway station is Kasargod at 12 km away.
+There is a railway station at Kumbala at 5 km away from the temple, where only a few trains will stop.
 Karipur international airport is at 200 km and Mangalore international airport in Karnataka is at about 56 km from Kasargod.

 Sometimes facts may appear stranger than fiction.
 But do not be bewildered.
 Your conscience is the final adjudicator.
-You have the freedom to believe what you see and what you reason.
-Your intellect and reasoning are the primary forces that guide you; scriptures, traditions, and everything else are secondary.
+You have the freedom to believe what you see and what your reasoning is.
+Your intellect and reasoning are the primary forces that guide you; scriptures, traditions, and everything else is secondary.
 Anyway, next time when you plan to visit the temples in Kerala, you should not miss to visit the Ananthapura Lake Temple and the God’s own crocodile.